Carson River East Fork

 Wrapper's Rapid, class II+

 Recognition: .2 mile upstream, there's a cave high on the left bank.
 At low flows, a curtain of rocks creates a slalom that many novice rafters fail to negotiate.
-There is usually at least one wrap here every Sunday during rafting season, except at high water.
+There is often at least one wrap here every Sunday during rafting season, except at high water.

 East Fork Carson CA East Fork Carson CA